ml6team/AISO-workshop/README.md

 ### Getting Help

-- **Python & ADK Issues**: Ask your instructors or TAs
+- **Documentation**: Almost everyrthing you need can be found in the official ADK docs linked above
-- **Documentation**: Everything you need can be found in the official ADK docs linked above
+- **Other Issues**: Feel free to reach out to on of our colleagues walking around

 Good luck building your agent!